AlextheYounga/us-federal-code/usc/title-7-agriculture/chapter-109a-control-of-wild-animals/frontmatter.md

 8353.
 Control of nuisance mammals and birds and those constituting reservoirs of zoonotic diseases; exception.

 8354.
 Expenditures for cooperative agreements to lease aircraft.

+8355.
+Losses of livestock due to depredation by federally protected species.

+8356.
+Depredation permits for black vultures and common ravens.